When to Consider Outpatient Opiate Addiction Treatment Options

 Who Should NOT Consider Outpatient Treatment

-As a person progresses through the recovery process, he or she acquires skills on how to cope with daily life without the need for drugs, according to the National Institute on Drug Abuse.
-In effect, he or she learns to replace addiction-based thinking and behavior with healthy, daily living skills.
+As people progress through the recovery process, they acquire skills on how to cope with daily life without the need for drugs.
+They learn to replace addiction-based thinking and behavior with healthy, daily living skills.

-Outpatient opiate addiction treatment options offer the most flexibility and freedom in terms of a person’s being able to live at home and carry out the affairs of everyday life.
-While convenient, someone just coming off a severe addiction or someone struggling with an emotional or psychological disorder on top of an addiction requires a more stable, structured treatment environment in order to maintain abstinence during the first few months of recovery.
+Outpatient opiate addiction treatment options offer the most flexibility and freedom in terms of being able to live at home and carry out the affairs of daily life.
+While this feature is convenient, others who are just coming off severe addictions or have emotional or psychological disorders on top of their recovery typically require more stable, structured treatment environments to maintain abstinence during the first few months of recovery.

 Ultimately, outpatient opiate addiction treatment should only be considered: